 You say Hola, and I say goodbye

 It was never a doubt that I wanted my kids to be bilingual.
 As the first generation, Cuban -American of my family, I wasn't always confident in my second language of Spanish but I knew how important being bilingual was… and is.
-I made the decision to only speak to them in Spanish before they were born; living in Dominican Republic has made it easier, and since my husband works at an English school, learning both languages has been natural.
+I made the decision to only speak to them in Spanish before they were born; living in the Dominican Republic has made it easier, and since my husband works at an English school, learning both languages has been natural.
 Getting to watch them navigate between the two languages is – to put it lightly – freaking awesome.
 They know who to thank in English and who to give gracias to in Spanish and they don’t bat an eye switching between the two.
 P-r-etty cool.
 Now, they're working on mastering Spanglish.

 Thinking of Living Abroad?
 You might like What Every Expat Needs to Know